FindMySchool LogoFindMySchool

 No nursery provision.
 Children join in Reception at age four.
 Families wanting school-based nursery care will need to arrange early years provision elsewhere and transition to St John's at Reception entry.

-St John's Highbury Vale CofE Primary School combines outstanding academic results with a warm, faith-rooted community.
-The KS2 outcomes place it among the highest-performing primaries in England, while the Church of England ethos provides a clear moral framework.
-Best suited to families within the tight catchment or those worshipping regularly at St John the Evangelist Church, who value both academic excellence and Christian values.
+St John's Highbury Vale CofE Primary School combines a warm, faith-rooted community with a current academic profile that is strongest in maths, GPS and higher-score subject results.
+The Church of England ethos provides a clear moral framework.
+Best suited to families within the tight catchment or those worshipping regularly at St John the Evangelist Church, who value both academic focus and Christian values.
 The main challenge is securing a place in a heavily oversubscribed school.
-For those who succeed, the education is exceptional.

 Yes.
 St John's was rated Good by Ofsted in 2023.
-KS2 results are exceptional, with 89% of pupils meeting expected standards in reading, writing, and mathematics in 2024, compared to the England average of 62%.
-The school ranks in the top 4% of primaries in England and 5th out of 38 primaries in Islington.
+Current KS2 results show 60% of pupils meeting expected standards in reading, writing, and mathematics.
+The school ranks 7,739th academically out of 14,978 primaries and 22nd in the Islington primary local ranking.

 There is no formal catchment boundary.
 After looked-after children, those with EHCPs, staff children, siblings, and children from worshipping families, places are allocated by distance.
-In 2024, the last distance offered was 0.309 miles.
+In 2024, the furthest distance at which a place was offered was 0.309 miles.
 Distances vary annually based on applicant distribution; proximity provides priority but does not guarantee a place.

 Yes.
 St John's has a Church of England foundation, and Christian worship and values are central to school life.
 Daily collective worship takes place, and religious education follows both the Islington Agreed Syllabus and Church of England guidance.
 Church attendance is prioritised in the admissions criteria.